 If you can get to any of his seminars then I recommend that you do regardless of your style or grade.
 It can potentially change your whole approach and understanding of martial arts.
 Several of Russell’s senior instructors were on hand to assist; all very knowledgeable, experienced and extremely helpful.
 The rest of the students on the course were mainly quite high grades from a variety of styles, but there was absolutely no egos at all.
 Everybody trained hard, supported and helped each other and the whole event was really enjoyable.

 If you get the chance to go on one of Russell’s seminars then I can thoroughly recommend it.
-If you can’t make it, then he has a selection of DVD’s and on-line courses (including this course described above) that are well work looking at.
+It might just change your whole outlook on martial arts.
+But without doubt you should try his FREE on-line course which gives you an insight into his teachings without any cost at all.
+After that he has a selection of more detailed paid DVD’s, downloads & on line courses (including this course described above).